camarman/GTRPy/README.md

     python3 -m gtrpy.run

 from the terminal (it does not matter what directory you are in, *if* you installed it via `pip`).
-This will create the `logs` directory, under your current directory, which will contain the outputs of the performed operations.
+The program will create the `logs` directory, under your current directory, which will contain the outputs of the performed operations.

 > Please take a look at the `docs/user_guide.md` for a summary of the GTRPy.
 To see more detailed examples, you can look at the `demos` directory.

 ## Current Features

-### GR Tensor Objects
+### GTR Tensors

 Either by using predefined coordinates, or by defining the coordinate system yourself, you can calculate: